rlennon/smallwindow21/README.md

         Secure code: Regex for cleansing and validation, Named queries and database triggers performance testing tool to be used
     Documentation / code commenting (javadoc)/seperate branch
-    Datastore for persistance
+    Datastore for persistence
     Testing:
         Unit testing
-        integretation testing
+        integration testing
         UA
     Environments:
         staging and production